 - Are older (your risk increases as you get older)

-Treatment consists of medications to protect the heart and its blood vessels.
-These include Aspirin which makes the blood less sticky and prone to clots, medication to lower your cholesterol (even if it isn’t very high this is still helpful), medication to make your heart beat more slowly and to open the blood vessels.
-You will be given a Glyceryl Trinitrate (GTN) spray to carry with you with instructions of what to do if you have angina.
+These consists of medications to protect the heart and its blood vessels.
+These include aspirin which makes the blood less sticky and prone to clots, medication to lower your cholesterol (even if it isn’t very high, it is still helpful), medication to make your heart go slower and to open the blood vessels.
+You will be given a nitro lingual spray to carry with you with instructions of what to do if you have angina.

-You will be given advice on dietary changes that can protect the heart as well as stop smoking programmes.
+You will be given advice on diet changes that can protect the heart as well as stop smoking programs.

-If you have had a heart attack you will be offered cardiac rehabilitation classes with a Specialist Cardiac Rehabilitation Nurse.
+If you have had a heart attack you will be offered cardiac rehabilitation classes with a trained physiotherapist.

 Depending on test results, these narrowed blood vessels may be opened by stenting performed at the time of the invasive angiography, or may be bypassed by surgical procedure, called coronary artery bypass surgery.